leuka-art/Building-up-to-a-transformer/README.md

 Linear Regression:

-I implemented linear regression using numpy
+I implemented linear regression using numpy.
+Linear models are the foundations of multi-perceptron neural networks; I wanted to explore an analytical view on linear regression.

 I built and discussed the following:
 - Least squares regression using closed-form solution and gradient descent optimisation